 Steven Conn is the W. E. Smith Professor of History at Miami University of Ohio.
 Previously he was a member of the history department at Ohio State University.
 He teaches intellectual, cultural, urban, and public history.
 He is also the founding editor of the monthly online magazine, Origins: Current Events in Historical Perspective.
 He is the author of five monographs, including Americans against the City: Anti-urbanism in the Twentieth Century (2014) and Do Museums Still Need Objects?
 (2010), and the editor of To Promote the General Welfare: The Case for Big Government (2012) and Building the Nation: Americans Write about Their Architecture, Their Cities, and Their Landscape (2003).
+His forthcoming book is a history American business schools titled "No Success Like Failure."
 He has taught and lectured on four continents.

 - Cultural and Intellectual History of American Cities

 - Museums and Their Role in American Life, Past, Present, Future

 - No Success Like Failure: The History of Business Schools *

 - Public History and Its Roles Inside and Outside the History Profession

 - Reckless Minds: European Ideas in American Politics